All Episodes

 Go swing from the heels.

-You can fail a couple times, go back at it.
+You can fail a couple of times.

 We're going to reward you after tax.